ajakubek/python-llist/docs/index.rst

 This module is copyrighted by Adam Jakubek and Rafał Gałczyński.

 It is distributed under the MIT license.
-Please see the LICENSE file include in this package for more details.
+Please see the LICENSE file included in this package for more details.

 Indices and tables